15 June 2020 | 4.30pm – 5.30pm CET / 10.30am – 11.30am EST

-IMF Managing Director Kristalina Georgieva tackled in her remarks the consequences of COVID–19 pandemic globally, explained how the International Monetary Fund is responding to it, as well as her views about where the world is headed.
+IMF Managing Director Kristalina Georgieva tackled in her remarks the consequences of the COVID–19 pandemic globally, explained how the International Monetary Fund is responding to it, as well as her views about where the world is headed.

 - As a unique crisis, it is matched by an unprecedented response.
 Governments and central banks around the world acted decisively and rapidly, and so did the IMF.
 We are seeing a massive increase of liquidity, monetary easing, conventional and unconventional monetary policy measures, as well as massive fiscal stimuli.

 ‘The European Union also deserves credit; I am very hopeful about the recovery fund, ‘Next Generation EU’, that materialized in response.
 I trust it will act as an engine that will restart economic convergence in Europe.’